 🚀 Artificial Superintelligence (ASI): Beyond Human Capability

-Once AGI is achieved, it may rapidly evolve into Artificial Superintelligence (ASI) — systems that vastly exceed human intelligence in every domain, including creativity, emotional intelligence, and problem-solving.
+Once AGI is achieved, it may rapidly evolve into Artificial Superintelligence (ASI) systems that vastly exceed human intelligence in every domain.
+This transition often called the intelligence explosion is both awe-inspiring and deeply concerning.

 The Core Challenges on the Path to AGI